 When you apply for supplemental death coverage for yourself and/or your spouse, you and/or your spouse may be prompted to complete online health statements.

 Your employer may pay some, none, or all of the cost of supplemental death benefits coverage.
-The Board of Pensions will bill your employer for coverage and then deduct the appropriate charges, if any, from your paycheck.
+The Board of Pensions will bill your employer for coverage; your employer will then deduct the appropriate charges, if any, from your paycheck.

 The cost of the coverage is determined by nicotine use (including but not limited to nicotine, nicotine replacement products, cigarettes, e-cigarettes, vape pens, cigars, and chewing tobacco), coverage level, and age.
 In the first year of participation, the cost is based on your age on the date coverage begins.
 After that, the cost is based on your age as of January 1 each year.